 According to 59% of the responders, there are too many gambling advertisements in football stadiums.
-Here, the responders that disagreed with the statement were 18%, while 21% said they neither agree nor disagree.
+Here, the respondents that disagreed with the statement were 18%, while 21% said they neither agree nor disagree.

 But another question in the poll showed even bigger support for the ban of gambling ads on TV.
 Some 66% of the responders agreed with the statement that there are too many gambling ads connected to football matches on TV.
 Here, the opinion greatly differs as only 16% of the responders disagreed with that statement.

-However, according to a spokesperson for the Betting and Gaming Council (BGC), the betting not only helps football with funding, but it also enables TV channels to broadcast more sports than it would otherwise be possible.
+However, according to a spokesperson for the Betting and Gaming Council (BGC), betting not only helps football with funding but also enables TV channels to broadcast more sports than it would otherwise be possible.
 According to the council, TV channels play a vital role when it comes to differentiating legally licensed operators from the ones operating on the black market.

 The Whistle to Whistle Ban